 The safest teas to offer your birds are those which are naturally caffeine-free, such as herbal teas and blends that are specifically developed for avian consumption.
 Be sure to check ingredients carefully when using tea intended for humans and always continue to offer fresh water in conjunction with the teas.

 When choosing the best ingredients for your bird, organic is always best.
 Our birds have incredibly sensitive systems and organic ingredients are always preferable to ingredients from crops that have been treated with chemical fertilizers and/or pesticides.

 Choosing human-grade ingredients is also a big plus!
 Ingredients processed for pet products aren‘t often subject to the same quality control as those we consume ourselves.
-Choose your ingredients with care.
+Select your ingredients with care.

-Some of the more popular teas that have been shown to be bird-safe are:
+Some of the more popular teas that have been shown to be bird-friendly are: